suggestivist/suggestivist.github.io/README.md

 This is also a repository of some of Suggestivist's musics.

 ## Copyright
-All of Suggestivist's musics are property of the sole owner Boby Selamet Hartono
+All of Suggestivist's musics are property of the sole owner Boby Selamet Hartono.